 Luiz Leonardos & Advogados mixes the expertise and resourcefulness gained over 100 years of work devoted to I.P. in Brazil with the advantages of a newly created framework, one that is more effective and personal in the interaction with our clients.

-Luiz Leonardos & Advogados succeeded Momsen, Leonardos & Cia - which was founded in 1919 - after its split on April 30, 2012.
-With 18 partners, Luiz Leonardos & Advogados has over 60 experienced professionals dedicated to all areas related to intellectual property.
+Luiz Leonardos & Advogados is one of the two successors of Momsen, Leonardos & Cia - which was founded in 1919 - after its split on April 30, 2012.
+With 15 partners, Luiz Leonardos & Advogados has over 60 experienced professionals dedicated to all areas related to intellectual property.
 Our goal is to assist our clients with efficiency at rational costs, fulfilling the demand of the current market.

 Legal excellence and a solid ethical conduct were principles that guided the firm Momsen, Leonardos & Cia during almost a century.
 Luiz Leonardos & Advogados is the natural heir to this background.

 The pathway of Luiz Leonardos & Advogados begins with the arrival of Richard P. Momsen in Brazil in 1913.
 Coming from the United States of America, he worked along with the American Government and helped to create the Brazil-United States Chamber of Commerce in 1916.
 Three years later, he opened his first Law Office in the city of Rio de Janeiro.
 Afterwards, he joined Simeon W. Harris as a partner, descendent of American immigrants that came to Brazil after the Secession War.
 Twelve years later, the Greek descendent Thomas Othon Leonardos joined them, and in 1944, the office adopted the name Momsen, Leonardos & Cia.